brewos-io/homeassistant/README.md

 ### Native Integration

-A full Home Assistant custom component providing sensors, controls, and services.
+A full Home Assistant custom component providing sensors, controls, and services with **automatic device discovery**.

 **Installation:**

 1. Copy `custom_components/brewos/` to your HA `config/custom_components/` directory
 2. Restart Home Assistant
-3. Add integration: Settings → Devices & Services → Add Integration → BrewOS
+3. **Auto-Discovery**: If your BrewOS device has MQTT and Home Assistant Discovery enabled, the integration will automatically appear in Settings → Devices & Services → Add Integration
+4. **Manual Setup**: If auto-discovery doesn't work, manually add the integration:
+   - Go to Settings → Devices & Services → Add Integration
+   - Search for "BrewOS"
-4. Configure the MQTT topic prefix
+   - Enter your MQTT topic prefix and device ID (if applicable)

+**Auto-Discovery Requirements:**

+- MQTT broker configured in Home Assistant
+- BrewOS device has MQTT enabled
+- Home Assistant Discovery enabled in BrewOS MQTT settings
+- Device must be powered on and connected to WiFi

+When these conditions are met, Home Assistant will automatically detect your BrewOS device and prompt you to configure it.
+The integration extracts device information (name, model, manufacturer) directly from the MQTT discovery messages.

+**Lovelace Card:**

+The integration automatically installs the Lovelace card to your `config/www/` directory during setup.
+You'll need to add it as a resource in Settings → Dashboards → Resources (URL: `/local/brewos-card.js`, Type: JavaScript Module) before you can use it in your dashboard.

 **Configuration Options:**
 | Option | Description | Default |